osisoft/Edge-Data-Store-Docs/content/omf/omf-messages.md

 ### Create an OMF container

 The next step in writing OMF data is to create an OMF container.
-To create an OMF container, follow these steps:
+To create an OMF container:

 1. Create an OMF JSON file that defines the container as follows: